SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

     - Take note of the job result and runID. <br/>
     ![mmd_deployments](/img/job_status.png?raw=true)<br/>
     - From the dropdown menu, select **Status**, copy and paste the **Run ID** and click Submit
+    - Click **Generate Code** to generate the curl command to invoke the job remotely.